Get a Massachusetts Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

 Understand how a POA works in Massachusetts

-A financial power of attorney allows you to appoint someone to act on your behalf in financial matters.
+A power of attorney allows you to appoint someone to act on your behalf in financial matters.
 The person you select is called an agent or attorney-in-fact.
 You, as the person executing the power of attorney, are the principal.

 Massachusetts recognizes durable powers of attorney, which address financial matters.
 For health care, you need to draft and sign a medical power of attorney (called a health care proxy in Massachusetts).
 That document allows you to appoint someone to make healthcare decisions on your behalf.
 You can create one through our health care directive and living will service.